 The Jacob Burns Film Center (JBFC) began in 1998 when a group of individuals interested in creating a cultural arts center in Westchester County purchased the old Rome Theater in Pleasantville, New York.

-The Rome Theater, a beautiful Spanish mission-style, historic landmark building built in 1925, was one of the first movie theaters in Westchester County.
+The Theater, a beautiful Spanish mission-style, historic landmark building built in 1925, was one of the first movie theaters in Westchester County.
 Opened during the golden age of cinema, the New York Times called it “The Show Place of Westchester County.”
 It was an active cinema, showing films until 1987, when it closed its doors due to competition with neighboring multiplexes.

-The group, led by founder Stephen Apkon, secured the building and an adjacent lot, formed a nonprofit organization (originally known as The Friends of the Rome Theater), and launched a $5 million capital campaign to build the Film Center.
-Early on, the campaign received a $1.5 million grant from the Jacob Burns Foundation.
-The Film Center received its name in honor of this leadership gift.
+The group, led by founder Stephen Apkon, secured the building and an adjacent lot, formed a nonprofit organization, and launched a $5 million capital campaign to build the Film Center.

 BAM Rose Cinemas (BRC) opened in 1998 to offer Brooklyn audiences an alternative to the standard multiplex, screening independent films that might otherwise not play in the borough and making BAM the only performing arts center in the country with two mainstage theaters and a multiplex cinema.
 In July 1999, beginning with a series celebrating the work of Spike Lee, BAMcinématek was born as Brooklyn's only daily year-round repertory film program.
 BAMcinématek presents classic films, premieres, festivals, and retrospectives, often with special appearances by filmmakers, actors, and critics.

 This is the first year that BAM will be bringing ANA Contemporary Arab Cinema to the Rose Cinemas.